Advertisements

 How is Murabaha sale different than other sale

-The distinguishing feature of Murabaha from ordinary sale is that The seller discloses the cost to the buyer and a known profit is added.
+The distinguishing feature of Murabaha from ordinary sale is that the seller discloses the cost to the buyer and a known profit is added.

-In principle, a Murabaha transaction falls under the category of a regular buy-and-sale transaction.
-Profit in Arabic is translated to Ribh.
-As such, it has been termed “Murabaha” as the seller discloses the amount he has paid to acquire the commodity as well as his mark-up (ribh).
 Being a regular transaction, the condition of validity rests on two factors, ownership, and possession.
 If both are found, then as a valid sale, the profit will be halal.
 The time for ownership is not limited to a specific time frame.
 Rather, a moment of time is sufficient.

 Basic rules for Murabaha financing: